Sander Levin: Elections

-In 1982, incumbent Democratic U.S. Congressman William Brodhead decided not to run for re-election, instead making an unsuccessful run for governor.
+In 1982, incumbent Democratic U.S. Congressman William Brodhead decided not to run for re-election.
 Levin won the Democratic primary in Michigan's 17th congressional district with 49% of the vote, which at that time included northwestern Detroit as well as parts of Macomb and Oakland counties.
 Levin subsequently won this 1982 general election with 67% of the vote.
 He typically won re-election with at least 56% of the vote since then, exceptions being 1992 and 1994 elections.
 After the 1990 United States census, his district was renumbered as the 12th district and lost its share of Detroit.
 In 1992, he narrowly defeated businessman and Vietnam War veteran John Pappageorge 53%-46%.
 In a 1994 rematch, Levin again defeated this same opponent, during the midst of the Republican Revolution, 52%-47%.
 Then again in 1996, Levin defeated Pappageorge by a larger margin in a third rematch 57%-41%.
 In 1998, Levin won re-election against Republican nominee Leslie A. Touma, 56%-42%.
 In 2000, Detroit Metro area businessman Bart Baron gained the endorsement of the United Auto Workers Union, but Levin still managed to win re-election with 64% of the vote.
 The 2000s redistricting added heavily Democratic Southfield and Mount Clemens to the district, and he won re-election in every election with at least 61% of the vote since.